IMPERIAL CHALLENGE-April 16, 2022

 Splitboard/Snowboard (One Category)

-This is for those on a Splitboard or who climb on Snowshoes, and descend on a regular Snowboard.
+For those on a Splitboard or who climb on Snowshoes, and descend on a regular Snowboard.

 Awards to the Top 3 Males and Top 3 Females.